OJ-SSCS Submission - Information for Authors

 IEEE Author Tools

 Preparing your article for submission is easy with IEEE Author Tools.
-Tools are available to help you find the right publication for your research, check the quality of your graphics, validate your LaTeX files, and verify your reference list.
+Tools are available to help you find the right publication for your research, validate your LaTeX files, and verify your reference list.

 The first round of the review process usually requires about 60 days, with a maximum of 90 days.
 The author is then notified of the decision of the Editor or Associate Editor based on reviewer recommendations.
 The authors may be asked to revise the manuscript if it is not accepted or rejected in its original form.
 The elapsed time between receipt of a manuscript and publication is usually about 6 months, but is heavily dependent on the quality and clarity of the original manuscript.